Things that go bump in the night

-With a deep inhale of breath, he dugged his claws into the ground, stood up straighter, and even curled a bit of his tail.
-A loud challenging roar escaped his throat as it shook the ground.
+Then, with a deep inhale of breath, he drugged his claws into the ground, stood up straighter, and even curled a bit of his tail.
+A loud, challenging roar escaped his throat as it shook the ground.

 “Oh, they heard it alright.”

 You have issued a territory battle.